British concession of Jiujiang

-The British concession of Jiujiang (Chinese: 九江英租界; Jiǔjiāng Yīng zūjiè), formerly transliterated Kiukiang, was a foreign concession in the Chinese city of Jiujiang which was under the control of the British Empire.
+The British concession of Jiujiang (九江英租界 (Jiǔjiāng Yīng zūjiè)), formerly transliterated Kiukiang, was a foreign concession in the Chinese city of Jiujiang which was under the control of the British Empire.
 Established in 1861 in the aftermath of the Second Opium War as a result of the Treaty of Tientsin, the concession remained under British control until 1929, when it was ceded to the Republic of China under the terms of the Chen-O'Malley Agreement.
 The only one of its kind in Jiujiang, the concession became home to a sizeable community of European expatriates during its existence.